cloudcosmonaut/cloudcosmonaut.github.io/content/posts/2021/04/run-unit-tests-for-every-pull-request-with-github-actions.md

 ## Add testing matrix

-But now you want to test them on different SDKs.
-Then you need to change the `Xcode Test` step and add a so called `matrix`.
-In this matrix you can define a multidemensional array, for which each value which is used to combine all values of every attribute in that array.
+As I want to know that my library works successfully on different versions of iOS, I want to run my Unit Tests on several SDK versions.

-In this case, we only need one deminsion: the Xcode version which is bound to the iOS SDK version.
+To do this, you need to change the Test step, in my case `Xcode Test`, and add a so-called `matrix`.
+In my case I only need one dimension in which I put four SDK configurations.

 ```yaml